Linux-Academic-Group/.github/README.md

 ## How to join us

-If you feel like you want to become a part of LAG, fill in the form available on out [website](https://lag.edu.pl/).
+If you feel like you want to become a part of LAG, fill in the form available on our [website](https://lag.edu.pl/).
 We will reach out to you after receiving your application.